jbtiglao/team-profile-generator/README.md

 ```
 node index.js
 ```
 and responding to the series of prompts, including the option to finish building the team profile.
-In which case, the user will exit the application and a HTML file showcasing the team's profile is generated.
+When the latter option is selected, the user will exit the application and a HTML file showcasing the team's profile is generated.

 Here is a [generated team profile sample in a manual test the author conducted,](./--) while here is the [generated HTML file from the walk-through video](./---).

-2. The unit tests for the application's `Employee`, `Manager`, `Engineer`, and `Intern` classes are located in the `_tests_` directory.
+2. The unit tests for the application's required classes: `Employee`, `Manager`, `Engineer`, and `Intern`, are located in the `_tests_` directory.

 To run the unit tests, the application uses [Jest](https://www.npmjs.com/package/jest).

-To troubleshoot testing errors, the following section is added to the ```package.json``` after Jest install, for the test to run:
+To troubleshoot "No test specified" errors, where the test wouldn't run, the following section is added to the ```package.json``` after the Jest install:
 ```
 {
   "scripts": {